igalgallo/yolo/explanation.md

 ### Successful running of the applications and if not, debugging measures applied.
-Run docker compose-up  : this bring up application successful
+Run docker compose-up  : this bring up application successful Re-build images : incase of changes made in dockerfile. images were re-built and container restarted.

 ### Good practices such as Docker image tag naming standards for ease of identification of images and containers.
 ~git push